Actindo-AG/Documentation/BigCommerce/Integration/02_ManageBigCommerceConnection.md

 # Manage BigCommerce connection

-*Actindo* features a special installation app in the *BigCommerce* App Store.
+*Actindo* features a special installation app in the *BigCommerce App Store*.
 The *Actindo Core1 DOP connector* app setups and authorizes a connection automatically.
-Note, if possible, you should not delete the app afterwards.
-If you delete the app, the connection in *Omni-Channel* will not be deleted.
-But deletion invalidates the access token you have created during connecting the app!
-In case of deletion, either reconnect the app or enter a valid access token manually to enable the connection again.
+Note, if possible, you should not delete the app in *BigCommerce* after creating the connection.
+Although the delting will not delete the connection in *Omni-Channel*, but it will invalidate the access token you have created during connecting the app!
+If the app was deleted by mistake, either reconnect the app or enter a valid access token manually to enable the connection again.
 If you do not want to use the *Actindo Core1 DOP connector* app in *BigCommerce*, you can create the connection manually.

 ## Create BigCommerce connection automatically

 Create the connection using the *BigCommerce* driver.
-You can only configure further settings after the connection has been established.
+You will not be able to configure any other settings until the connection is established.

 ### Prerequisites